tprasadtp/ubuntu-post-install/docs/configuration.md

 # Overview of Configuration files

 This Script is designed to be flexible.
+You have two options of configuring this script.
-Configurations live in directory `/data` & sample YAML configurations are in `config`.
+`list` files directory `/data` & YAML configurations are in `config`.

 ## Configuration using  lists